-- access information and professional development/awareness about other cultural and racial identities, especially those relevant within the OSHC Service - engage in critical reflection about stereotypes and biases - foster an inclusive environment within the OSHC Service - ensure our program design and delivery builds on community and cultural strengths - develop strong partnerships with families and children to extend their individual and communities' cultural responsiveness - ensure children have opportunities to participate with a wide variety of resources from the daily life of a variety of families and cultures - where possible, engage educators that reflect a variety of cultural, national origin, and racial identities. - affirm and foster children's knowledge and pride in cultural identity - foster children's curiosity, enjoyment and empathetic awareness of cultural differences and similarities - provide children with tools to respond appropriately to bias-build on children's strengths, interests and individuality - teach children to overcome any inappropriate responses triggered by cultural differences
+- ensure obligations under the Education and Care Services National Law and National Regulations are met - ensure obligations under the Disability Discrimination Act 1992 (DDA) are met - access information and professional development/awareness about other cultural and racial identities, especially those relevant within the OSHC Service - engage in critical reflection about stereotypes and biases - foster an inclusive environment within the OSHC Service - ensure our program design and delivery builds on community and cultural strengths - develop strong partnerships with families and children to extend their individual and communities' cultural responsiveness - ensure children have opportunities to participate with a wide variety of resources from the daily life of a variety of families and cultures - where possible, engage educators that reflect a variety of cultural, national origin, and racial identities. - affirm and foster children's knowledge and pride in cultural identity - foster children's curiosity, enjoyment and empathetic awareness of cultural differences and similarities - provide children with tools to respond appropriately to bias-build on children's strengths, interests and individuality - teach children to overcome any inappropriate responses triggered by cultural differences - encourage children to ask about differences in physical characteristics

-- encourage children to ask about differences in physical characteristics - enable children to feel pride and equality, about their racial identity - help children to become aware of our shared physical characteristics what makes us all human - encourage parent input into the program and to participate on a level that they feel comfortable with, sharing their culture, and, for example, their language - collect information from each family on enrolment and incorporate it into the program to meet individual family needs in regard to ethnicity and home language. - develop communication plans with families to ensure inclusion- use of interpreter/cultural support - where possible use both the educators and children's first language as appropriate within the OSHC Service environment - respect all cultures by presenting photographs, pictures, play equipment, books, posters, music, dramatic play resources, and dolls that will encourage open discussion and exploration of a variety of cultures - provide resources that include diversity and skin tone to foster respect and understanding for people of all backgrounds - develop an understanding of the needs, strengths, and attitudes of each culture represented at the OSHC Service - challenge inappropriate or stereotypical conversations or remarks by children.
+- enable children to feel pride and equality about their racial identity - help children to become aware of our shared physical characteristics what makes us all human - encourage parent input into the program and to participate on a level that they feel comfortable with, sharing their culture, and, for example, their language - collect information from each family on enrolment and incorporate it into the program to meet individual family needs in regard to ethnicity and home language. - develop communication plans with families to ensure inclusion use of interpreter/cultural support - where possible use both the educators and children's first language as appropriate within the OSHC Service environment - respect all cultures by presenting photographs, pictures, play equipment, books, posters, music, dramatic play resources, and dolls that will encourage open discussion and exploration of a variety of cultures - provide resources that include diversity and skin tone to foster respect and understanding for people of all backgrounds - develop an understanding of the needs, strengths, and attitudes of each culture represented at the OSHC Service - challenge inappropriate or stereotypical conversations or remarks by children.